ToYanhon/The-C-Book/README.md

 # The-C-Book

-Forked from https://github.com/HongYiMU/TheAlgorithm, but being continuing maintained by Bill
+Forked from https://github.com/HongYiMU/TheAlgorithm, being maintained by Bill

 The "C" Book, which the "C" means Coding